 bcrypt available to us, and in the next we don’t.
 This is the kind of separation we’re looking to achieve with virtual environments, which is now easily achieved.

-So what exactly does it mean to “activate” an environment?
-Knowing what’s going on under the hood can be pretty important for a developer, especially when you need to understand execution environments, dependency resolution, etc.
+What exactly does it mean to “activate” an environment?
+Knowing what’s going on under the hood can be pretty important for a developer, especially when you need to understand execution environments, dependency resolution, and so on.

 To explain how this works, let’s first check out the locations of the different